scstraus/home-assistant-config/README.md

 - [custom:mod-card](https://github.com/thomasloven/lovelace-card-mod#mod-card) from the [card-mod addon](https://github.com/thomasloven/lovelace-card-mod)

-  (to report a size for vertical stack-ins (so far lovelace couldn't handle this properly, but it looks like this [might get fixed finally](https://github.com/home-assistant/frontend/issues/5321#event-3379916050)))
+  (to report a semi correct size for cards that don't correctly do this themselves)

 - [custom:calendar-card](https://github.com/ljmerza/calendar-card)